The Lift of Doom

 - In X4, the second area of Split Mushroom's stage includes another instance.

 - Actually subverted- the terrain and the vine enemies will be destroyed as soon as the platform hits them.
+However, getting crushed between a platform and the lift will still kill you.

 - And X8 has the Space Elevator level that consists entirely of this.

-- Mega Man 3: In Sparkman's stage, you have to jump between rising platforms over a Bottomless Pit and under a Spikes of Doom-lined ceiling.
+- Mega Man 3: In Sparkman's stage, you have to jump between rising platforms over a Bottomless Pit and under a Spikes Of Doom-lined ceiling.

 - Mega Man 5: Gyroman's stage, and the 3rd stage of Protoman's fortress.